Robert H. Wyman: Later career

 After the Civil War, Wyman commanded Colorado, the flagship for the European Squadron.
-He was promoted to captain on July 25, 1866, and took command of the steam sloop Ticonderoga the following year.
+He was promoted to captain on 25 July 1866, and took command of the steam sloop Ticonderoga the following year.

-After that tour of sea duty, Wyman headed the Navy's Hydrographic Office for eight years, receiving promotions to commodore on July 19, 1872, and to rear admiral on April 26, 1878.
+After that tour of sea duty, Wyman headed the Navy's Hydrographic Office for eight years, receiving promotions to commodore on 19 July 1872, and to rear admiral on 26 April 1878.
 His leadership of the Hydrographic Office proved to be of great importance to the Navy and seafaring men in general.
 Through the Civil War, the United States Navy had relied upon foreign sources—principally British—for their navigational charts, doing little of their own hydrographic work.
 Under Wyman's direction, the office began a systematic and sustained program of worldwide charting and surveying, the precursor of the navy's present globe-girdling oceanographic research effort.

-Wyman was given command of the North Atlantic Squadron in January 1879, leaving in on May 25, 1882, to become a member (and later chairman) of the Lighthouse Board.
+Wyman was given command of the North Atlantic Squadron in January 1879, leaving in on 25 May 1882, to become a member (and later chairman) of the Lighthouse Board.

-Rear Admiral Wyman died in Washington, D.C., on December 2, 1882.
-He was interred at Oak Hill Cemetery in Washington, D.C.
+Rear Admiral Wyman suffered at paralytic seizure on 1 December 1882.
+He died at his home in Washington, D.C., on 2 December.
+He was interred at Oak Hill Cemetery in Washington, D.C., on 4 December.